ucsd-cse15l-w23/ucsd-cse15l-w23.github.io/pages/syllabus.md

 1]](https://ucsd-cse15l-w22.github.io/week/week5/#skill-demonstration-1) [[W22
 demo 2]](https://ucsd-cse15l-w22.github.io/week/week9/#skill-demonstration-2)

+On each you'll get a **High Pass**, **Pass**, or **Try Again** as your score.
+In finals week, you'll have the opportunity to improve the score for either or both skill demonstration.

+(Originally, we had listed these as being graded only pass/fail, with completing *all* the steps required for passing.
+Rather than require all the steps for each of them, we distinguish the different achievement levels a bit more.)

 ## Grading {#grading}

 Each component of the course has a minimum achievement level to get an A, B, or C in the course.
-You must reach that achievement level in _all_ of the categories to get an A, B, or C. Pluses and minuses will be given around the boundaries of these categories at the instructor's discretion.
+You must reach that achievement level in _all_ of the categories to get an A, B, or C.

-To get a B or better in the course, you must fully pass **both** skill demonstrations.
+To get a B or better in the course, you must pass **both** skill demonstrations.

 To pass the course, you must pass **one of two** skill demonstrations (either